 There are many different ways to generate sales and find new customers online using a variety of advertising options.
 Cost per click isn’t always suitable, depending on your business model.
 So is cost per lead (CPL) a better choice?
 And, what is the definition of cost per lead anyway?

 What is Cost Per Lead?

 But with cost per lead, you’re not necessarily aiming to make that sale right away.
-You’re looking to curate a list of interested parties who you can contact and, potentially, offer your services to.
+You’re looking to curate a list of interested parties to whom you can contact and potentially offer your services.

-Customers will usually complete a sign up form in return for something of use, such as an ebook, newsletter, webinar or other service that shows they are interested in the industry in question.
+Customers will usually complete a sign-up form in return for something of use, such as an ebook, newsletter, webinar, or other services that show they are interested in the industry in question.

 The difference between cost per lead and cost per click is that you’re running a general campaign to boost your visibility and seeing how many leads you get from it.
 For example, instead of using a Google CPC (cost per click) campaign, you could use a CPM (cost per mile) to maximise exposure and see how many leads you get.